danny-sg/internals-viewer/README.md

 ### Microsoft Store

-The easiest way to install and recieve automatic updates is to use the Microsoft Store.
+The easiest way to install and receive automatic updates is to use the Microsoft Store.

 Click this link or search for Internals Viewer in the Microsoft Store: